raegnald/huffman-ml/readme.md

 ## Examples

-We are going to compress and decompress .
+We will compress and decompress *Romeo and Juliet*.
 From the root of this project:

 ```sh
 $ cd examples/